- Hike to the south base camp of Mt. Annapurna- 10th tallest mountain in the world.

 Can We Combine Annapurna Base Camp with Ghorepani Poon Hill Trek?

 Yes, we can combine Annapurna Base Camp with Ghorepani Poon Hill Trek.
 First of all, you will reach Ulleri and then reach Ghorepani.
 You will then hike from Ghorepani to Poon Hill.
 Then, you will return to Ghorepani and continue your trek to Tadapani.
-The trek to Annapurna Base Camp Trek starts intertwining as you reach Chomrong.
+The trek to ABC starts intertwining as you reach Chomrong.

 Now, from Chomrong, you will reach another small village in the middle of a forest named Bamboo.
 The next day, you will continue to move towards Deurali.
 The destination is near where you trek to the Annapurna Base Camp.
 Hence in this way, you can combine the ABC trek with Ghorepani Poon Hill Trek.